Categorical Koszul duality: Koszul duality for categories

-We apply the usual argument that the cobar-bar counit is a quasi-isomorphism, just in the category of $\ground[\Ob(\cat D)]$-bicomodules, see e.g. \cite[Theorem 6.10]{Positselski11}.
-Thus we filter $\cat D$ by $\ground[\Ob(\cat D)] \subset \cat D$ and then consider the filtration on $\Omega B(\D)$ induced by the filtration by tensor power of $B\D$.
-The associated graded bicomodules agree in degree 0 and 1, and in degree $i \geq 2$ we have $\operatorname{Gr}^i(\cat D) = 0$ and $\operatorname{Gr}^i(\Omega B \cat D)$ is acyclic. \end{proof} \begin{theorem} The adjunction $\Omega \dashv B$ induces a Quillen equivalence between $\ptdco^*$ and $\dgCat^\prime$ with the model structures from Section \ref{sect:coalgebramodel}. \end{theorem} \begin{proof} $\Omega$ is left Quillen as it sends generating cofibrations to cofibrations, see the proof of Proposition \ref{prop:coalgebramodel}.
+It follows that the corresponding spectral sequences are isomorphic from the term $E_1$ onwards which gives the desired statement. \end{proof} \begin{theorem} The adjunction $\Omega \dashv \Ba$ induces a Quillen equivalence between $\ptdco^*$ and $\dgCat^\prime$ with the model structures from Section \ref{sect:coalgebramodel}. \end{theorem} \begin{proof} $\Omega$ is left Quillen as it sends generating cofibrations to cofibrations, see the proof of Proposition \ref{prop:coalgebramodel}.

 We have shown in Lemma \ref{lem-counit} that the counit is a weak equivalence.
-It also follows by 2-out-of-3 that for any pointed curved coalgebra $C$ the natural map $\Omega C \to \Omega B \Omega C$ is a quasi-equivalence, and thus the unit $C \to B \Omega C$ is a weak equivalence. \end{proof}
+Let now $C$ be any pointed curved coalgebra.
+Since $\Omega C \to \Omega \Ba \Omega C \to \Omega C$ is the identity by the triangle identity of the adjunction it also follows by 2-out-of-3 that the natural map $\Omega C \to \Omega \Ba \Omega C$ is a quasi-equivalence, and thus the unit $C \to \Ba \Omega C$ is a weak equivalence. \end{proof}

 If we are relaxing our assumption that the ground ring $\ground$ is a field, the naive bar construction is no longer well-behaved.
 We still have a version of our main result if we let $\ground$ be a principal ideal domain (the case of interest is of course $\ground = \mathbb Z$) and restrict to the category $\dgCat_{\operatorname{fr}}$ of dg categories such that the underlying graded modules for all hom spaces are free.